The Statute of Limitations on Motorcycle Accident Injuries in Pennsylvania

 You may have two years to file your motorcycle crash claim, but there are several good reasons to file sooner.
 One reason to file your personal injury case early is to keep witness testimony and evidence fresh.
 If you take too long to file your case, the memories of your witnesses may fade, and their testimony will be unreliable.
 Poor witnesses can have a negative impact on your case.

 Additionally, your motorcycle accident attorney will be able to gather evidence quickly if you file your case as soon as possible.
 Evidence can be lost or destroyed if you wait a substantial amount of time to file your case.

 Next, if you suffered severe injuries like a spinal injury, you will need money for medical bills and other expenses that may arise.
 The motorcycle accident may have affected your ability to work, and seeking compensation immediately can help to keep you afloat financially.
 You need to contact a motorcycle accident attorney to get the support you need for your case.

 Philadelphia Motorcycle Accident Lawyers Handling Injury Lawsuits

-If you or a family member was the victim of a motorcycle collision, you should speak with an experienced personal injury lawyer.
+Motorcycling can be a dangerous activity.
+If you or a family member was the victim of a motorcycle collision, you should speak with an experienced personal injury lawyer in Philadelphia.
 The legal team at The Reiff Law Firm have over 40 years of personal injury experience that we can utilize to represent you.
 Our firm has extensive experience in dealing with motorcycle accidents and various other vehicle accident cases.
-To schedule a free consultation with one of our dedicated attorneys, call us at (215) 246-9000, or contact us online.
+To schedule a free consultation with one of our dedicated motorcycle accident attorneys, call us at (215) 709-6940, or contact us online.